MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tophittersoperator.md

     * *expression*: top-hitters will return *NumberOfRows* rows which have an approximated maximum of sum(*expression*).
 Expression can be a column, or any other expression that evaluates to a number.
     *  If *expression* is not mentioned, top-hitters algorithm will count the occurrences of the *sort-key*.

-**Notes**
+> [!NOTE]

-`top-hitters` is an approximation algorithm and should be used when running with large data.
+> `top-hitters` is an approximation algorithm and should be used when running with large data.
-The approximation of the the top-hitters is based on the [Count-Min-Sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) algorithm.
+> The approximation of the the top-hitters is based on the [Count-Min-Sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) algorithm.

 ## Example